noelboss/countrymanager/README.md

 After you have configured your countries, go to the Country Manager Backend module and checkt the automatically created configuration.
 Hit the "Update configuration" Button if everything is fine.

-For this to work you need to include the static typoscript template "Typo3 Country Manager – Automatic Language Configuration" in your template record.
+For this to work a static TS templates is automatically included by ext_typoscript_setup.txt You can still manually include it in your template and if you have to.

 Usage